adamkozuch/MongoExcercises/Excercise 1.md

  Highlited values are used in charts hence, procesor usage by user and opertaing sytem also number of packages readed and writted by secoud.
 Mesurement was conducted in one secund interval for 180 secounds and mongoimport was running after 60 secound .*
 *Tak wygląda wycinek zużycia procesora*
 ![](https://cloud.githubusercontent.com/assets/5136443/5564171/805759de-8ead-11e4-8296-07d0aa4b5566.PNG)
-*Blue line on chart representing percentage of processor use by user programs, grey usage of processor by operating system.
-In aproximetly 60m secound of mesurement I run import as we can see on chart.*
+*Blue line on chart representing percentage of processor use by user programs, gray usage of processor by operating system.
+In approximately 60m secound of measurement I run import as we can see on chart.*
 *Increasing and decreasing of usage of processor is very characteristic.
 In my opinion that phenomenon is caused by waiting of processor until portion of data is writtent to hard drive.I will try to prove that below.*
 * I compared ttwo ling graphs usage of processor by user and amount of data recorded to hard drive during mongoimport.
 We can see it below: *